 Speaking of learning content, it’s not only the personalized learning technology that’s responsible for whether or not your digital learning program will be successful.
 It also lies on the learning content your learners have access to.

-For instance, goFLUENT ensures that learning content is relevant for business professionals from different industries through specific training courses (e.g. automotive industry, aviation industry, business communication training courses).
+For instance, goFLUENT ensures that language training content is relevant for business professionals from different industries through specific courses (e.g. automotive industry, aviation industry, business communication training courses).
 Here, learning content enhances the personalized learning experience of your employees since it’s hyper-focused on the interests and needs of your learners.

 As an example, for language training, if you’re working for the medical industry and your employees often communicate with Italian colleagues, it’s best if you provide your learners with a language training course that features medical jargons and terms through Italian lessons, making it easier for them to converse in the target language using the most useful sentences and phrases to them.